ranelrenajr/Pokemon_SV_Era_CardList/README.md

-# Scarlet & Violet Pokémon TCG Data (SV Base Set 001–198)
+# Scarlet & Violet Pokémon TCG Data

 This repository contains **scraped and structured data** of all playable cards from the **Pokémon Scarlet & Violet Base Set** (cards #001–198).
 The goal of this project is to provide an easy-to-use dataset for research, deck building, data analysis, and hobby projects related to the Pokémon Trading Card Game (TCG).